The Marking Gauge – Your Layout Secret Weapon

 Proper technique ensures clean cuts

 Set the fence distance by measuring from the cutter to the fence face.
 Use a combination square or ruler for accuracy.
+Don’t eyeball it — a marking gauge is only useful when it’s set precisely.

 Lock the fence firmly.
 Test on scrap before marking good stock.
 Adjust until the line lands exactly where needed.
+Those test marks on scrap are never wasted effort.

 Making Clean Lines